geabd1/StressForecastingAppplication/README.md

-# CALMCAST: THE STRESS DETECTOR
+# CALMCAST: THE STRESS Forecaster

 Stress has become a pervasive issue in modern society, affecting both physical and mental health.
 Traditional stress management approaches rely on subjective self-assessment, making early detection and intervention challenging.
 There is a need for an objective, data-driven system that can predict stress levels based on physiological indicators.